The Basics of Adopting an Unreached People Group and Carrying the Gospel to Them | pt. 4

 By Clint B.

-To be properly prepared for discipling new believers, we train seed-sowing teams to go in with a small set of discipleship lessons and at least one team member who is trained to begin immediate discipleship with the new convert.
-These lessons are usually stored on an SD card that can be left with the new believer.
-I suggest using a micro SD card because it’s the easiest to hide or get rid of if the need arises.
+To be properly prepared for discipling new believers, we train seed sowing teams to go in with a small set of discipleship lessons and at least one team member who has been trained to begin immediate discipleship with the new convert.
+They usually have the lessons on an SD card so that they can be left with the new believer.
+I suggest using a micro SD card because it is the easiest thing to hide or get rid of if the need arises.
 The discipler introduces the new believer to the lessons, explains how to use them, and walks through the first one together.

-What do the lessons cover?
+What do the new lessons cover?
 Good question!
 Before beginning this work, the team decides what those first lessons will be.
-We train missionaries to develop a “top ten” set of lessons they feel a new believer needs to know in order to survive until they can find more teaching.
+We train missionaries to develop a “top ten” set of lessons which were the things they felt the new believer needs to know to survive until they find more teaching.
 These lessons must be simple and easily “caught” by the new believer.
-Topics often include prayer, the Christian view of God, the role of the Holy Spirit, the security of the believer in Christ, how to respond to persecution, the importance of the Bible, and whatever else the team believes is foundational.
-Trusting the Holy Spirit to lead both the new believer and us through this process is hugely important.
+Topics often include prayer, Christian view of God, role of the Holy Spirit, security of the believer in Christ, how to respond to persecution, importance of the Bible, and whatever else the team believes is foundational.
+Trusting the Holy Spirit to lead the new believer (and us) through this is hugely important.
 If the team is able to maintain access to the new believer, these lessons serve as a foundation for ongoing discipleship.

 Transitioning from Small Group to Church

-As believers are gathered for discipleship, the basics of “doing church” begin to be incorporated into those meetings.
-The earliest and simplest forms of leadership development also begin here.
-This is where we start practicing the MAWL method of developing leaders.
-You may have to fight the urge to always “be the one in front.”
-As the group meets and is discipled, they learn about praise and worship and taking time to thank God.
-Leadership of different parts of the meeting is shared among the group so that many (if not all) learn how to lead.
+As believers are gathered for discipleship, the basics of “doing church” begins to be incorporated into those meetings.
+Also the earliest and simplest forms of leadership development begins here.
+This is where we begin practicing the MAWL method of developing leaders.
+You may have to fight against that urge to “be the one in front” all the time.
+As the group meets and is discipled, they learn about praise and worship and having times of thanksgiving to God.
+The leadership of various aspects of the meeting time is also passed around from person to person so that many (if not all of them) learn how to participate in leading a group.
+You can find various resources for leading small groups and transitioning them to being a church.
+The simplest outline is something like this:

-- Discuss how to use the new story/lesson and who we will share it with
+5. Discuss how we will use this new story/lesson and who we will share it with

-The literacy levels of your group members will influence how you conduct meetings.
-If literacy is low, you’ll need to rely heavily on oral methods.
-Most people I’ve worked with in Africa are from orality-based societies, and Bible storying has been very successful in those cultures.
+The literacy levels of your group members will be a determining factor in how you conduct these meetings.
+If their literacy rates are very low, then almost everything must be done in an oral format.
+Most people I have worked with in Africa are from orality based societies and Bible storying has been very successful in those cultures.

-As you move through discipleship lessons, you’ll eventually cover the biblical characteristics of a New Testament-style church.
-If group members begin practicing these, they will reach a point where they recognize that they are a church body.
-By that time, hopefully they’ve chosen their own leaders (whom you’ve been training and allowing to lead) and are already starting other small groups of believers that can become churches.
-Holding them accountable during discipleship to share with others is key.
-Not everyone will start a new group, but some will—and the work will spread.
+As you move through discipleship lessons, you will eventually cover the Biblical characteristics of a New Testament style church.
+If the members of your group are practicing those things then they should reach a point where they realize that they are a church body.
+As that happens, hopefully they will have appointed their own leaders (and you have been training them and allowing them to lead), and have already been moving forward in starting other small groups of believers that will become churches.
+Holding them accountable to tell others during your discipleship lessons is key to this happening.
+Not all will start their own groups but hopefully some will and the work will spread.

-Be careful not to insist that the new church must have a building.
-That decision should be theirs, led by the Holy Spirit.
+Be careful not to insist that the new “church” must have a building.
+This should be their decision only as they are led by the Holy Spirit.
 Experience shows that when groups meet in house-church style gatherings, their energy goes into worship, ministry, and reproduction.
-When they start focusing on a building, the energy shifts inward—and the church can become crippled.
+When they start focusing on a building, the energy shifts inward, and the church can become crippled.

 Final Note

-If you are blessed to see a small movement begin, please don’t start visiting all the “downstream” groups.
-Your presence alone can lead to problems that cripple the work.
-Stay with the original group and trust their leaders to pass down the teaching through the movement.
+If you are blessed with seeing a small movement begin, please refrain from visiting all those “downstream” groups.
+Your very presence there can lead to issues developing which can cripple the work.
+Stay in the original groups and trust those leaders to pass the teachings down through the movement.

-If you don’t speak the language of your people group well and need materials in their language, try this site.
-We’ve used it often in West Africa:
+If you do not speak the language of your people group well and you are looking for some materials in their language, you might try this website.
+We have used it often in West African work.

 Next Post: Leadership Development and Exiting the Work